The-Foreigners/The-Foreigners.github.io/objectives.md

   - Send refugees further east than Brindol?
 "We hope to stop the invasion there, but everyone must be prepared."

 - Craft duplicate of phylactery
+  - Use divination spells to determine if it is real.
   - Send to Ghostlord with one of his minions, get him to quit the war.
-  - Track with 'Detect Magic'.
+  - Track with 'Detect Magic'/'Locate Object'.

 - Business:
   - Crafting/Shopping: